TheJcode/TheJcode.github.io/_posts/2015-08-06-why-this-style-for-a-portfolio-site.md

 ---
 ###Why This Style for a Portfolio Site?###

-Why not a website like this?

-or this?

 For me the answer lies in my goals for the website, the design process and user feedback.
 Before going forward let me describe the type of user I am.
 Being upfront and honest I'm a lazy user.
 I prefer things intuitive, features out in the open, and optimally designed with a story telling experience.
 Subtleties matter.
 I don't like to struggle looking for features or need an in depth explanation on how to find things.

 Now, how does being a lazy user translate into a great not lazy designer?